-The journal Environ Health Perspect also shows that boron may assist in preventing some forms of arthritis.
-In fact, the study says that in some places in the world where boron intake is typically low, incidence of arthritis is higher.
+The journal Environ Health Perspect shows that boron may assist in preventing some forms of arthritis.
+In fact, the study says that in some places in the world, where boron intake is typically low, incidence of arthritis is higher.
 On the other hand, areas of the world with higher intakes of boron have lower levels of arthritis.

 4. Boron & Hormones

 Another FASEB study also shows that boron can affect the metabolism of steroid hormones—especially the sex hormones.
 Supplementing with boron increases low testosterone levels in men and estrogen levels in menopausal women.
-This could be great news for those who want to jumpstart their libido.
-Or for weight lifters who want to boost their testosterone levels.
+This could be great news for those who want to jumpstart their libido, or for weight lifters who want to boost their testosterone levels.

 Boron bonus points: The mineral may also provide some relief from vaginal yeast infections.
 According to American Family Physician, women can use a 600-mg vaginal suppository administered twice daily for 14 days.